-children's teeth, straighten teeth, and repair fractured teeth.
+plastic sealants on children's teeth, straighten teeth, and repair

-also perform corrective surgery on gums and supporting
+They also perform corrective surgery on gums and supporting

 bones to treat gum diseases.
 Dentists extract teeth and make models and

 measurements for dentures to replace missing teeth.
-They also administer anesthetics
+They also administer

-use a variety of equipment, including x-ray
+Dentists use a variety of equipment, including x-ray

 machines, drills, mouth mirrors, probes, forceps, brushes, and scalpels.

 Lasers, digital scanners, and other computer technologies also may be used.

-Dentists wear masks, gloves, and safety glasses to protect themselves and their
+Dentists wear masks, gloves, and safety glasses to protect themselves and

 Dentists in private practice oversee a variety of administrative tasks,